“Determine that the thing can and shall be done; then we shall find the way.”

 SHARON PONTAReLLI, CAREER COORDINATOR

-Sharon Pontarelli is the TTC Career Coordinator and assists the Director with intake, assessment, and curriculum development.
+Sharon Pontarelli is the TTC Career Coordinator.
 She has worked for RIRAL for over ten years and has served as an Adult Education and NEDP instructor.
-She was an educator for over thirty years, working as a Business Teacher at Tollgate and Warwick Vets High Schools before retiring in 2005.
+She worked as an educator for over thirty years, working as a Business Teacher at Tollgate and Warwick Vets High Schools before retiring in 2005.
 She also taught at the former Katherine Gibbs College in R.I.
 She has participated in the Rhode Island Adult Education Standards Committee and has also mentored numerous TTC graduates.
 Sharon holds a B.S.
 Degree in Business Education from Bryant University in R.I.

 Sarah Rainville is the Math Instructor for TTC.
 She has worked for RIRAL for two years as an Advanced Math GED Instructor.
 She has five years experience in adult education.
 She began her career in 2014, as a Paraprofessional at Rhode Island Department of Corrections, assisting in GED/ABE classrooms within minimum & medium security facilities.
 She currently works as an Adult Education Instructor for Tri-County Community Action Agency working with at-risk-youth and the adult population.
 She is very passionate about helping students overcome their academic struggles and motivating them to be the best they can be.
 Sarah holds a B.S. in Criminal Justice from Johnson and Wales University.